Olveston

-Olveston is a small village and larger parish in South Gloucestershire, England.
+Olveston is a small village and civil parish in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
 The parish comprises the villages of Olveston and Tockington, and the hamlets of Old Down, Ingst and Awkley.
 The civil parish population at the 2011 census was 2,033.
 Alveston became a separate church parish in 1846.
 The district has been inhabited since the Stone Age, and the salt marshes that made up almost half of the parish, were progressively drained in Roman and Saxon times.
 A sea wall was constructed at the same time to prevent flooding from the nearby estuary of the River Severn.

 The civil parish forms part of the Severn electoral ward.
 The parish stretches northwards to Hill.
 The Severn ward population at the 2011 census was 3,628.

 Church of St. Mary the Virgin

 The parish church of St Mary the Virgin was built around 1170 and rebuilt in 1370.
 It was struck by lightning in 1605 and the bells, spire and much of the chancel were destroyed.
 The tower was rebuilt the following year, and the church has been restored and enlarged in later years.
 Parish registers survive from 1561.
 The church contains the funerary brass (dated to 1506), and was the burial place, of Sir Walter Denys (d.1506) and his father Maurice Denys (d.1466), esquire, both lords of the manor, seated at Olveston Court.